Meijer Simply Give

 Cleaning the Pantry before and after each distribution day;

-Assisting with distribution day by one of the following positions:
+Assisting on distribution day in one of the following positions:

 - Cart to Car Delivery